rstacruz/rsjs/README.md

 When your behavior needs to either initialize first and/or keep a state, consider using [jQuery.each].
 See [extras](extras.md#example-of-each) for a more detailed example.

-If you are using [onmount], this is not necessary.

 ```js
 $(function() {
   $('[role~="expanding-menu"]').each(function() {